TheThingsNetwork/docs/_content/gateways/kerlink-ibts/index.md

 ![Kerlink iBTS](ibts-gw.png)

-The Wirnet iBTS is the successor of the Wirnet IoT Station.
+The Wirnet iBTS is the successor of the Wirnet Station.
 It is based on Semtech's gateway reference design and can be used for GPS-free geolocalization services.

 The Wirnet iBTS has a modular architecture allowing you to configure and upgrade the gateway to according to your needs.
 Thanks to the modularity you are able to choose: